myzhang1029/new_psh/README.md

 ## Description
 Psh is a shell implementation.
-It tries to mimic most of bash's and dash's behaviours.
+It tries to mimic most of bash's and dash's behaviors.

-Psh started out as a vvy/wshell fork, but now all original contents are to-be-removed, and I expect to implement the shell completely by myself.
+Psh started out as a vvy/wshell fork, but now all original contents have been removed and re-implemented without referencing the original code, and the shell is being worked on completely by me and other nice contributors.

 Psh aims to be able to compile on as many C99 systems as possible, providing a highly emulated POSIX environment.